PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This is a maintenance release with several package improvments and bug fixes.
+This is a maintenance release with several package improvements and bug fixes.
 See `NEWS.md` for a full list of changes.

 ## Test environments